reward-oneself/reward_oneself/README.en.md

    # For local development environment only
    python app.py
    ```
-5. Access the app: Enter `localhost:80` in your browser.
+5. Access the app: Enter `localhost:8080` in your browser (if using local development server)

 Through this app, we hope users can realize that while working or studying hard, they should not ignore caring for and rewarding themselves.
 Remember, appropriate rest and rewards can make you go further.
 Download "Reward Yourself" now and start your rewarding journey!